Lemborexant Shift Work Treatment Study

 Time Frame

-Changes in Daytime Total Sleep Time in Minutes Measured by Actigraphy
+Daytime Total Sleep Time in Minutes Per Day Measured by Actigraphy

-Within-person changes in daytime total sleep time in minutes from baseline to 2 weeks.
-Daytime total sleep time is collected using daily actigraphy data from Actiwatches, which participants will wear for two weeks.
+Daytime total sleep time in minutes per day following a night shift averaged over the two-week treatment/placebo period.
+Daytime total sleep time in minutes per day was collected using daily actigraphy data from Actiwatches, which participants wore during the two week treatment period.

 Collaborators and Investigators